Conflict Resolution: Conflict Resolution Youth Summit

 Writing: Northern Virginia Writing Project

-The Northern Virginia Writing Project (NVWP) Student Summer Institute (SSI) is an enrichment program for students to write and share their work with other writers.
+The Northern Virginia Writing Project (NVWP) Student Summer Institute (SSI) and Early Writers Camps are enrichment programs for students to write and share their work with other writers.
 We run two-week institutes for young writers, rising grades 5–12 (Fairfax and Arlington), and one-week camps for early writers, rising grades 1–4 (Arlington only).
 The NVWP offers time for students to grow as writers and to help other writers grow.
 This enrichment program is designed for students who enjoy writing poetry, fiction, creative non-fiction, and other genres, have a serious interest in it, and are willing to help others with their writing.

 (Fairfax Campus, Arlington Campus)